AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/index-is-locked-by-another-process.md

 ---
+description: This article talks about a common indexing issue in Adobe Commerce where the index is locked by another process and skipped.
+labels: 2.x.x,Magento Commerce,index,troubleshooting,Adobe Commerce
 title: Index is locked by another process
-labels: 2.x.x,Magento Commerce,index,troubleshooting,Adobe Commerce
 ---

+# Index is locked by another process

 This article talks about a common indexing issue in Adobe Commerce where the index is locked by another process and skipped.